dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/ManageCluster.md

   ![](images/Reconfigure1.png){: .indentedMedium}
   {: .spaceAbove}

-  You can modify your VPC and/or IAM configuration information or change the Zeppelin instances settings.
+  You can modify your VPC and/or IAM configuration information or change the Jupyter instances settings.
 Click the   <span   class="CalloutFont">Reconfigure</span> button to update your configuration and return to your Cluster Management screen.

 * Click the <span class="CalloutFont">Resize</span> button to modify the size of this cluster.
 This displays the cluster resize screen, which is almost identical to the <span class="ConsoleLink">Create New Cluster</span> screen: